reframe-hpc/reframe/README.md

 # ReFrame

-ReFrame is a new framework for writing regression tests for HPC systems.
+ReFrame is a framework for writing regression tests for HPC systems.
 The goal of this framework is to abstract away the complexity of the interactions with the system, separating the logic of a regression test from the low-level details, which pertain to the system configuration and setup.
 This allows users to write easily portable regression tests, focusing only on the functionality.